Solithromycin SOLITAIRE-IV: So-So Results for a So-So Drug

 New Treatment Guidelines for Candidiasis – A Major Document to Study

 In a much-quoted analysis, Lee found that most IDSA Guidelines were supported only by Level III quality data, the lowest category of evidence-based support[1].
-The article concludes that more well-designed trials were needed, and clinical judgement should ultimately guide patient Continue reading New Treatment Guidelines for Candidiasis – A Major Document to Study
+The article concludes that more well-designed trials were needed, and clinical judgement should ultimately guide patient management.
+This all sounds fine and good, and the new Continue reading New Treatment Guidelines for Candidiasis – A Major Document to Study

 There is Momentum Building for RSV Therapeutics

 Sometimes – for no obvious reason – there is a flurry of publications from a particular area which has been quiet for a long time.
 RSV is such an area where new drug development had a hard time getting started.
-Continue reading There is Momentum Building for RSV Therapeutics
+There was always the lure of big money: an infection Continue reading There is Momentum Building for RSV Therapeutics